The Rapid tool is a new tool in FontLab VI for very quick drawing of smooth curves. It is activated via the 5 key.

 - Clicking adds a straight node;

 - Double-clicking (or Ctrl + click) adds a smooth node;

 For every curve segment created, a control point is added.

 If the Rapid tool remembers last state option is active in Preferences > Editing, the Rapid tool adds straight nodes until you double-click (or Ctrl + click), then it adds smooth nodes until you double-click (or Ctrl + click) again.
-Setting this preference gives it two modes, which you switch forth and back.
+Setting this preference gives it two modes, which you can switch back and forth.

 Laying Out Control Points»

 By pressing Alt, control points are added instead of nodes.
 If control points are added sequentially, the tool will add the intermediate nodes.

 At any time during drawing with the Rapid tool, both nodes and control points can be adjusted:

 - Click + drag will move the point until release;